TouchFishPioneer/recruit/API.md

     ```

     > Tip: You do not need to pass all the fields of one account but only the field(s) which you want to update.

+    > Caution: You should not modify the 'password' field by this interface.
+The modification of 'password' should be performed by its specific API below.

     **Response**

     ```json